jiady/ship/README.md

 # ship
 This Project is a game written in python, it is written when I was a fresh man in university.
-So the coding style may not be very mature and I even don’t what is Object Oriented method.
+So the coding style may not be very mature and I even don’t what is Object Oriented method at that time.

 So just treat it as a toy.

 Here are some screenshots:(It may take several seconds to load images)
 ![][image-1]
 ![][image-2]